MaximumProgrammer/vimsettings/README.md

 https://github.com/VundleVim/Vundle.vim
 ```

-YIf you want to build vim by your own, you can clone it:
+If you want to build vim by your own, you can clone it:

 ```
 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim